-- Reading: the concept of "literacy" which relates to competencies rather than skills. - Writing: production of written texts. - Oral: development of language awareness. - Grammar and knowledge of language: knowledge of the language as a system that enables understanding and self-expression. - No explicit presence of grammar and literature in the learning objectives. - Knowledge subdivided in accordance with the progression of learning. - Explicit formulation of grammatical content.
+- Reading: the concept of "literacy" which relates to competencies rather than skills - Writing: production of written texts. - No explicit presence of grammar and literature in the learning objectives. - Knowledge subdivided in accordance with the progression of learning - Explicit formulation of grammatical content. - A preponderant place given to decoding skills in the curriculum.